underscoreio/underscoreio/src/_posts/2017-01-17-finch-functional-web-development.md

 We can see that the type of the endpoint has changed from `Endpoint[Int :: Int :: HNil]` to `Endpoint[Int :: Int :: Int :: HNil]`, an additional `Int` in the `HList`.
 As a consequence, all the endpoints that compose over `taskEndpoints` will now fail to compile as they are currently not taking care of the new parameter.
 We will need to update them as required for the service to run.

-As you could expect this was a very simple example, but the core of the idea is the relevant part.
+This is a very small example, but we already see great benefits.
 Endpoints are strongly typed, and if you are reading this you probably understand the benefits of strong types and how many errors they prevent.
 In Finch this means that a change to an endpoint will be enforced by the compiler onto any composition that uses that endpoint, making any refactor safer and ensuring the coherence of the implementation.

 ### Testable endpoints

 The previous section considered the type-safety of endpoints.
-Unfortunately this only covers the server side of our endpoints, we still need to make sure they are defined to what other services expect them to be.
+Unfortunately this only covers the server side of our endpoints, we still need to make sure they are defined consistently with the expectations of clients.

 Typical ways to ensure this include defining a set of calls your service *must* process correctly and to process them as part of your CI/CD step.
 But running these tests can be both cumbersome to set up, due to the need to launch in-memory servers to execute the full service, as well as slow because you may need to launch the full stack of your application.

-Fortunately, Finch approach towards endpoints facilitates how you can verify if your service follows the agreed protocol.
+Fortunately, ‘Finch’s approach to endpoints provides the means to verify that your service follows the agreed protocol.
 Endpoints are functions that receive an Http request and return a response.
 As such, you can call an individual endpoint with a customised request and ensure it returns the expected result.

 Let's see an endpoint test taken from the [documentation](https://github.com/finagle/finch/blob/master/docs/user-guide.md#testing):